sachinrawat2207/quTARANG_dep/README.md

 1. Import the required libraries

     ```python
-        import numpy as xp #To run on gpu, import cumpy as xp
+        import numpy as xp #To run on gpu, import cupy as xp
         import quTARANG as qt
     ```